-- Prepare crumble topping by combining, flour, 3 tbsp granulated sugar, brown sugar, cinnamon, and salt.
+- Next, prepare crumble topping by combining the flour, 3 tbsp granulated sugar, brown sugar, cinnamon, and salt.
 Mix well and then add the melted butter and stir until everything holds together and is crumbly.

 - Evenly cover the top of the blueberries with the crumble topping.

-- I like to place the pie on a cookie sheet to bake in case it overflows at all.
+- I like to place the pie on a cookie sheet to bake in case the filling overflows at all.